Post From News

 Climate-driven disasters—marked by escalating high heat, extreme weather, and rising sea levels—are causing serious harm to community health and well-being.
 Communities already sidelined by decades of disinvestment, particularly communities of color, face the greatest burden of these harms.
 To build meaningful resilience against threats like extreme heat, floods, food insecurity, and displacement, we must activate coordinated, multi-sector investment anchored by community leadership.

-Join Build Healthy Places Network for a virtual summit focused on advancing equitable, multisector strategies that strengthen long-term community resilience.
-Register Here
+Build Healthy Places Network convened a virtual summit focused on advancing equitable, multisector strategies that strengthen long-term community resilience.

-A leading voice on climate change and equitable solutions, will challenge leaders to move beyond their silos and forge the community-led partnerships required for effective change.
+A leading voice on climate change and equitable solutions, Dr. Manuel Pastor challenged leaders to move beyond their silos and forge the community-led partnerships required for effective change.

-Funders will share their organizations’ role in addressing climate-driven disasters, detailing their investment strategies for building community resilience, and outlining their perspective on future funding needs for a multi-sector approach.
+Funders shared their organizations’ role in addressing climate-driven disasters, detailing their investment strategies for building community resilience, and outlining their perspective on future funding needs for a multi-sector approach.